 Step 1: Agree on the problem statement

 Spend some time making sure that you have a good definition of the problem.
-Don’t skimp on this step because if you have a muddy problem definition you will have a muddy solution.
+Do not skimp on this step because if you have a muddy problem definition you will have a muddy solution.

 Step 4: Fix the underlying cause, and correct the symptom

-Now you need to fix both the underlying cause that you have uncovered and the symptom.
+Now you need to fix both the underlying cause and the symptom.